 Ask the Experts: On the Mark

-When we get stumped, we turn to master bridal consultant, owner of Philly’s The Queen of Hearts Wedding Consultants and wedding etiquette guru extraordinaire, Mark Kingsdorf.
-This issue, he tackles the sticky situations that can arise when planning a destination wedding.
+When we get stumped, we turn to master bridal consultant, owner of Philly’s Queen of Hearts Wedding Consultants and wedding etiquette guru extraordinaire, Mark Kingsdorf.
+This issue, he tackles the confusion regarding all those thank-you notes.

 Q: Once and for all: How long is too long for sending out your thanks?

 A good rule of thumb is to not use the gift until you’ve written the note.
 But no more than two to three months after receiving it, for sure.

 Q: Should you send notes to people who send gifts before your wedding?
 Or pretend you aren’t opening them till afterwards, and send them then?

 You should open gifts as you get them, because some might be meant for use at your wedding, like toasting flutes or cake servers.
 So send the notes and get them out of the way.